CEOs must foster employee empowerment through a supportive culture, letting their people maximise their individual potential.

 In several recent interviews for new senior staff, I was challenged by candidates on my distinct leadership approach.
 In particular, candidates wanted to know how I empower employees and encourage traits such as autonomy, responsibility and the authority to fulfil roles and responsibilities.

 Previously, these candidates had worked in organisations where they had been told the culture and environment provided the support for them to learn and grow.
-However, when it came to decision time, they were given the autonomy and responsibility, but not the authority.
+However, when it came to decision time, they were given autonomy and responsibility, but not authority.